 Main Products.
 GIMSA produces nixtamalized corn flour in Mexico, which is then used as a raw material in the preparation of tortillas and other corn-based products.
-To the lesser extent, GIMSA also produces corn grits.

 GIMSA sells nixtamalized corn flour in Mexico mainly under the brand name MASECA®, which is a fine-textured product that becomes dough when water is added.
 This corn dough can then be pressed to an appropriate thickness, cut to shape and cooked to produce tortillas and other corn-based products.